Marpond/Second-semester-exam-topics/DB/Why databases?.md

 Data about data, through which the end-user data are integrated and managed.

 ## Data dictionary
--Contains definitions of the data elements and their relationships.
+Contains definitions of the data elements and their relationships.